impress-org/support-manual/principles-of-providing-excellent-support/tone-guide.md

 * **Ineffective Response:**
 “The problem is a script loading in the header that’s throwing a jQuery error preventing the rest of the form from loading”
 * **Effective Response**
-“A file that is loaded by  _____ plugin is not playing nicely with one of our files, and that conflict is preventing the form from loading correctly.
+“A file that is loaded by `Example` plugin is not playing nicely with one of our files, and that conflict is preventing the form from loading correctly.
 Here’s how I recommend confirming and resolving the issue…”

 It’s helpful to imagine scenarios where you are in similar situations.
 One example is the doctor’s office.
 Imagine going to a medical doctor for an issue with your daughter's development.